-Anne Hathaway's cottage - Memorial Theather to Shakespeare and his home.
+Anne Hathaway's cottage - Memorial Theather to Shakespeare.

 Drew's brother has told me that Easton did teach both Drew and himself at the Globe Theatre in West Los Angeles run by Thad Taylor.
 Terry Taylor (nephew) has done an excellent job of relocating his uncles Shakespeare collection to Moss Landing, CA. Terry Taylor sells via mail all sort of Shakespeare items which you can see on his website at read more about Thad and Terry Taylor's Shakespeare Museum in Moss Landing, CA.